Solid materials

 Douglas fir, untreated

-We use only technically dried Douglas fir
+We only use technically dried Douglas fir

 KVH, untreated